-Along with its slightly seedy reputation, the 10th arrondissement is home to Paris’ two largest train stations, Gare du Nord and Gare de l’Est, and crosses the trendy Canal Saint Martin.
-Bursting with exotic bars and restaurants, the 10th is a more affordable option for many of Paris’ neighbourhoods and increasingly popular with students and young families.
+The 10th arrondissement is home to Paris’ two largest train stations, Gare du Nord and Gare de l’Est, and crosses the trendy Canal Saint Martin.
+Bursting with exotic bars and restaurants, the 10th is a more affordable option than many of Paris’ neighborhoods and increasingly popular with students and young families.
 Here are our top 3 recommendations:

 Discover our range of furnished rental apartments in the trendy 10th arrondissement.

 Famous for being the only arrondissement without a single museum – quite a claim in a city like Paris!
 Don’t let that put you off though!
 The 17th arrondissement is divided into four districts: Ternes and Monçeau, which are virtually an extension of the Champs-Élysées, Batignolles, a gentrified residential neighborhood, and Épinettes, an old industrial area that’s undergone a major regeneration project.
 Here are our top 3 suggestions: